kevinroisin/interview-study-guide/problems/find-mode/E.md

     // Get counts for each int in arr for (int i : arr) {
         Integer count = map.get(i);
-        hmap.put(i, count != null ? count+1 : 1);   // if int exists in hmap, increment; otherwise add int with count of 1
+        hmap.put(i, count != null ? count+1 : 1);   // if int exists in hmap, increment
-    }
+                                                    // otherwise add int with count of 1 }

     // Find the mode(s)